Outdoor Research Southback ReviewPrice: $100 List | $78.99 at MooseJaw

 Cons: DWR doesn't hold up as long

-The Outdoor Research Southback is a excellent all-around glove at a reasonable price that hails its name from the popular backcountry ski zone adjacent to the Crystal Mountain Ski area in the Southern portion of Washington state.
+The Southback is a excellent all-around glove at a reasonable price that hails its name from the popular backcountry ski zone adjacent to the Crystal Mountain Ski area in the Southern portion of Washington state.
 The Southbacks are very durable, dexterous and scored as well as several of the other more expensive options in our side-by-side warmth and water resistance comparisons, and are a below-average $100.
-While the Southback's were edged out by the $70 Outdoor Research Centurion for our Best Buy award, the Southback while more expensive out-performs the Centurion in almost every way.
+It was a close contender for the Best Buy award.

 Warmth and Breathability